fusion809/fusion809.github.io-old2/_drafts/TE/09-vscode/03-customization.md

 ### Customization
 VSCode can be extensively customized using plugins written in CSS, JavaScript and TypeScript.
-Unfortunately, VSCode does not have support for an embedded terminal or web browser.
+Unfortunately, VSCode does not have support for an embedded terminal or web browser, regardless of any installed extensions.
+Plugins are search for and installed via opening the command pallette (with the keyboard shortcut <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd>) and typing "ext install", then pressing <kbd>Enter</kbd>.